networknt/light-doc/content/en/concern/limit.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-Although our framework can handle potential millions requests per second, for some public facing APIs, it might be a good idea to enable this handler to limit the concurrent request to certain level in order to avoid DDOS attacks.
+Although our framework can potentially handle millions of requests per second, some public-facing APIs might be a good idea to enable this handler to limit the concurrent requests to a certain level to avoid DDOS attacks.

 As this handler will impact the overall performance a little bit, it is not configured as default in the [light-codegen](https://github.com/networknt/light-codegen).
-You must select the feature to true in your light-codegen config.
+You must config the feature as true in your light-codegen config.json or update the config later in the deployment phase.

 ## Dependency

-In order to use this handler, the following dependency need to be added to pom.xml in your project.
+The following dependency needs to be added to pom.xml in your project to use the handler.

+1.6.x release with JDK8
 ```
             <dependency>
                 <groupId>com.networknt</groupId>